AaltoSciComp/scicomp-docs/tech/sphinx-docs.rst

 ReStructured Text syntax
 ~~~~~~~~~~~~~~~~~~~~~~~~

 * Why ReST?
-Not a thin mapping on HTML like Markdownn
+Not a thin mapping on HTML like Markdown
 * Markdown is syntantic substitution, ReST is semantic meaning.
 * `MyST <https://myst-parser.readthedocs.io/>`__ is now a reasonable
   alternative, but it is closer to a different ReST syntax than Markdown.